Ibrance (palbociclib): What to Expect, Side Effects, and More

 How Ibrance works

 Ibrance targets a protein in cells called cyclin-dependent kinase (CDK) 4/6.
 In breast cancer, these proteins become overactive, leading the cells to divide and grow rapidly.
-CDK4/6 inhibitors work by interfering with the kinase and stopping cancer cells from dividing and growing.
+CDK4/6 inhibitors work by interfering with this process to stop cancer cells from dividing and growing.

-Kisqali (chemical name: ribociclib) and Verzenio (chemical name: abemaciclib) are alsocyclin-dependent kinase (CDK) 4/6 inhibitors.
+Kisqali (chemical name: ribociclib) and Verzenio (chemical name: abemaciclib) are also CDK4/6 inhibitors.

 What to expect during Ibrance treatment

 Ibrance is a pill taken by mouth.
 The recommended starting dose of Ibrance is 125 mg.
-When taking Ibrance with an aromatase inhibitor, you take the pills on a 28-day cycle:
+YYou take the pills with or without food on a 28-day cycle: For 21 days you take Ibrance once a day, followed by seven days without taking a pill.

-You keep taking Ibrance with an aromatase inhibitor or Faslodex as long as you are getting benefits from the medicines and aren’t having troubling side effects.
+You keep taking Ibrance as long as you are getting benefits and aren’t having troubling side effects.

 Ibrance side effects